steven-meehan/crafter-gallery-site/README.md

 Definition for Route Definition in `routes-gallery.json` and `routes-top-level.json`:

 - `path`: (Required) `string` Is the route definition.
+- `page`: (Required) `string` This is the page that will be rendered and it should be an empty string if the route is item specific or a redirect.
 - `sectionRoot`: (Required) `bool` Tells the router that the incoming route must be an sectionRoot match.
 - `component`: (Required) `string` Details the component that will be used for the route.
 - `componentOptions`: (Optional) This is a complex object that configures the `Carousel` component.